-Data Controller Sharon Flowers

-Data Protection Officer Yvonne Salvin

-c/o office@bramingham.net

-Personal Data Eg Name; Address; medical details; ethnicity

-Purpose for Eg to support your child's learning and pastoral needs

-using it To provide access to school meals

-Lawful basis To carry out the performance of a public task and in the public interproviding education.

-Luton Borough Council

-Who we share it with schools that the pupils attend after leaving us the Department for Education (DfE) NHS School Nurses School Cash Office (For dinner money payments and trip payments)

-Statutory returns for government reporting

-Why we share it Educational support eg SENCO or educational psychologist [if needed]

-with them Provision of school meals

-To safeguard children [if needed]

-Any automated decision making None

-Transfer of data to a non-EU country None

-Exercising your rights You have the right to ask us to amend or delete your data as well as transfer it or limit its use.
+Data Controller Sharon Flowers Data Protection Zoe Bulmer Officer c/o office@bramingham.net Personal Data Eg Name; Address; medical details; ethnicity Purpose for Eg to support your child's learning and pastoral needs using it To provide access to school meals Lawful basis To carry out the performance of a public task and in the public interest of providing education.
+Who we share it with Luton Borough Council schools that the pupils attend after leaving us the Department for Education (DfE) NHS School Nurses School Cash Office (For dinner money payments and trip payments) Why we share it with them Statutory returns for government reporting Educational support eg SENCO or educational psychologist [if needed] Provision of school meals To safeguard children [if needed] Any automated decision making None Transfer of data to a non-EU country None Exercising your rights You have the right to ask us to amend or delete your data as well as transfer it or limit its use.
 You also have the right to request a review of an automated decision where you think this is wrong.
 Each request will be considered individually however, where we are required to keep your data by law we may be unable to action your request.
 In all circumstances we will explain our decision making in writing to you.